ICSlogo1

 Despite criticisms of poor publicity and high entrance fees the championships went well - even if the additional temporary stands were never filled.

 ICS carried extensive coverage of the Championships at the time (see Sep-1970 issue).
-The Worlds made a return visit in 1982 - but that’s another story.

 t-spacer